bemosior/reposervice/Building Instructions.md

 1. `cd reposervice`
 1. `git submodule init`
 1. `git submodule update` -- Use `git submodule status` to make sure all of the submodules are up-to-date.
 There should be no plus signs or minus signs in the left-most column.
+1. Copy `config-values.sed-sample` to `config-values.sed` at the top level of the reposervice setup, then edit it with passwords, executable locations, and other configuration options.
 1. Run `bin/reposetup-config` multiple times to be told of all of the dependencies in `binaries/` (or simply read the first part of that file to see what all of the current dependencies are).

-## Setting Up Drupal

-1. Create database

-	    mysqladmin -u root -p create drupal_islandora
-	    mysql -u root -p << EOM
-    	    grant all on drupal_islandora.* to drisl@localhost identified by '<password>';
-			flush privileges;
-			EOM
+1. When `bin/reposetup-config` runs to completion (there will be notices of directories missing in the `fedora_home` directory, and that is okay at this point), run `source ./bootstrap.sh` to set environment variables of the current shell.

+When starting subsequent shells, be sure to run `source ./bootstrap.sh` to get these key environment variables:

+* `$SERVICE_HOME` -- the top directory of the repository service home
+* `$FEDORA_HOME` -- the top directory of the Fedora Commons installation
-1. Create symbolic link in Apache's htdocs directory to the `drupal` directory of the git repo.
+* `$DRUPAL_HOME` -- the top directory of the Drupal installation

-1. Go through the Drupal install web pages
-1. `cd $DRUPAL_HOME && drush enable lyr_base_islandora`
+These environment variables can be used in shell commands (e.g. "`cd $SERVICE_HOME`") and are used in the remainder of this document to specify specific file locations.

 ## Setting up Fedora Commons
-Be sure `cd reposervice && source ./bootstrap.sh` has been run to set the environment variables.
+Be sure `cd reposervice && source bin/reposervice-config` has been run to set the environment variables.
 You'll see failures for the 'sed' replacements in the `$FEDORA_HOME` directory -- that is okay.
 Having the `$FEDORA_HOME` and `$CATALINA_HOME` environment variables set, though, will preconfigure defaults in the repository installer.

-You can feed the installer JAR file the properties file created by `bootstrap.sh` to have these choices selected for you: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar $SERVICE_HOME/sed_substituted_files/fedora_home/install/install.properties`

-1. Go into the 'fcrepo' directory: `cd fcrepo`

-1. Build repository installer:  `mvn clean install -Dintegration.test.skip=true`  (see [Install Fedora from source](https://wiki.duraspace.org/display/FEDORA35/Installation+From+Source)).
-Results are in `fcrepo-installer/target/fcrepo-installer-VERSION.jar`
-1. Create database
+Create the Fedora Commons database using these commands.
+Note that the password in the GRANT ALL ON line must match the password in the `$SERVICE_HOME/config-values.sed` file.

 		mysqladmin -u root -p create fcrepo_islandora
 		mysql -u root -p << EOM